ghosind/dvm/README.md

 # >
 ```

-You can also run a script file with the specified version.
+You can also run a script file with the specified Deno version.

 ```sh
 # Run app.ts with Deno v1.0.0